Key Points:

 Most items are served in individual portions as opposed to troughs, giving the experience a more upscale feel – Even the chicken wings feel “dressed up”.

 Examples of upscale fare not found at lesser buffets included Beef Tataki, Shrimp and Grits, and Braised Short Rib Bone Marrow.
+I don’t even know what half of those tings are.

 My favorite twists on traditional fare included:

-Wicked Cinnamon French Toast which was topped with walnuts, pecans, berry compote, and lemon curd.
+Wicked Cinnamon French Toast, which was topped with walnuts, pecans, berry compote, and lemon curd.

-Disappointingly, Prime Rib wasn’t an available option.
+Disappointingly, Prime Rib wasn’t available.

 Absent were the piles of shrimp, crab legs, prawns, etc., which I found to be a bit disappointing.

 *Seafood Update: A reader reached out and let me know that crab legs do make an appearance, but later in the morning/afternoon.
 I must’ve been a tad early.
-Just know, that AYCE crab legs may not be available if you arrive before lunch.
+Just know that AYCE crab legs may not be available if you arrive before lunch.

 Of course, the dessert section of the buffet was as visually appealing as it was delicious.